 A geofence is a virtual boundary, set up around a specific location, such as around a specific job site, quarry, plant or stockyard.
-TRUX uses geofences to trigger an action when truckers using TRUX Drive cross into or out of a job site.
+TRUX uses geofences to trigger an action when truckers using TRUX Now cross into or out of a job site.
 When you create a job in TRUX, you set a geofence around your start and end locations.

 What is the purpose of a geofence?